leroy-merlin-br/mongolid-laravel/README.md

 **"PHP Fatal error: Class 'MongoClient' not found in ..."**

-The `MongoClient` class is contained in the Mongo driver for PHP.
-[Here is an instalation guide](http://www.php.net/manual/en/mongo.installation.php).
-The driver is a PHP extension.
-MongoLid (and most of the PHP libraries for MongoDB) uses it in order to be fast and reliable (since that driver is written in C++ and maintained by [10gen](https://www.10gen.com/)).
+The `MongoClient` class is contained in the [MongoDB driver](http://pecl.php.net/package/mongo) for PHP.
+[Here is an installation guide](http://www.php.net/manual/en/mongo.installation.php).
+The driver is a PHP extension written in C and maintained by [MongoDB](https://mongodb.com).
+MongoLid and most other MongoDB PHP libraries utilize it in order to be fast and reliable.

-**"Class 'MongoClient' not found in ..." in cli persists even with MongoDB driver installed.**
+**"Class 'MongoClient' not found in ..." in CLI persists even with MongoDB driver installed.**

-Make sure that the **php.ini** that are being used in cli contain the MongoDB extension enabled.
-In some systems, the default PHP instalation uses a different **.ini** for cli.
+Make sure that the **php.ini** file used in the CLI environment includes the MongoDB extension.
+In some systems, the default PHP installation uses different **.ini** files for the web and CLI environments.

-Run `php -i | grep 'Configuration File'` in terminal to check the **.ini** that is being used.
+Run `php -i | grep 'Configuration File'` in a terminal to check the **.ini** that is being used.

-To check if PHP in cli is importing the driver properly run `php -i | grep 'Mongo'` in your terminal.
-You should get an output similar to:
+To check if PHP in the CLI environment is importing the driver properly run `php -i | grep 'Mongo'` in your terminal.
+You should get output similar to:

 ```
 $ php -i | grep 'Mongo'